Three Renowned Dance Companies Celebrate Asian and Asian American Ballet

 A Commitment to Thoughtful Examination of Race and Ballet

 Phil Chan is an artist “committed to eliminating outdated and offensive stereotypes of Asians (Yellowface) on our stages.”
-Chan and Georgina Pazcoguin, a ballet soloist, founded the Final Bow for Yellowface organization in 2017, with a simple pledge to not perform offensive depictions of Asians and Asian Americans.
+Chan and Georgina Pazcoguin, a ballet soloist, founded the Final Bow for Yellowface organization in 2017, with a simple pledge to not perform offensive stereotypes of Asians and Asian Americans.
 Nearly every major American ballet company has signed the pledge, and the Paris Opera cited Final Bow for Yellowface in its decision to remove blackface from their productions.
 Chan is the co-curator of 10,000 Dreams and his work Ballet des Porcelaines is on the program.

 Chinese Symbols for 10,000 Years